shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ```

 !!! note

     In a real application, you should implement the logic with the database query to avoid fetching all data unnecessarily.

 !!! note

-    In this cookbook, we return all affected categories at once.
+    In this cookbook, we return all affected categories at once.<br>
     On larger data sets, you can offset and limit the results with the `$lastProcessedId` and `$batchSize`.

 #### CategoryIndex::getChangedCount()